Jinlong-He/TaskDroid/semantics.md

 After understanding the Task Allocation Mechanism, I will introduce two sorts of operations depends on the result of `allocateTask(B, TS)`,

 - MoveTask2Top(S): Move the task S to the top of task stack.
-    - Task Allocation Mechanism finds a task S, and S in not the top of task stack.
+    - Task Allocation Mechanism finds a task S, and S in not the top task of task stack.
-- LaunchTask(B): Create a new task which `realActivity` is B and push into task stack.
+- LaunchTask(B): Create a new task which `realActivity` is B and push it into task stack.
     - Task Allocation Mechanism doesn't find a task.
+- TaskOnHome(S): Move all the tasks expect task S.
+    - Task stack change.

 #### 3.2 Operating on Task
 There are four operations on task as followed: